HacKanCuBa/blake2signer/docs/contrib.md

 * Forking this project to create your own.
 * Becoming a project maintainer.

+!!! note
-To do so, you have to agree with the following *Code of Conduct*.
+    You have to agree with the following *Code of Conduct*.

 ## Code of conduct

+!!! info
     This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/), [version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).

 ### Our Pledge